Too Much (Deleted) Perspective

 What with the earthquake in China and the cyclone in Burma I couldn’t help but think of the students and teachers we met in Vietnam.
 After the earthquake my brother emailed me and said, "Looks like you picked a good time to leave Southeast Asia".
 Guess so.

-One Response to “Too Much (Deleted) Perspective”
+2 Responses to “Too Much (Deleted) Perspective”

 Leave a Reply